FlyingGoatFX/Exporoll/README.md

 **Log controls** make a log curve, of course.
 Note that this is also affected by preroll.

+EXPERIMENTAL FEATURES:
+These are features that only sort of work and may not continue to subsequent versions.

-If the experimental **Hybrid Mode** is enabled, the resultant log-like curve can be blended with the Main roll using the 'Blend_log_into_Rolloff' slider.
+**Hybrid Mode**- If the experimental **Hybrid Mode** is enabled, the log-like curve resulting from preroll and log controls can be blended with the Main roll using the 'Blend_log_into_Rolloff' slider.
 Note that preroll affects both sides of the blend and the result can be kind of ugly.
 Like I said, experimental.